6 Chobe Safari Lodges for Your Botswana Expedition

 Highlights:

-– All suites boast breathtaking views of the Chobe River
+– All suites offer breathtaking views of the Chobe River

-– Opportunity for a river safari and a game drive
+– Opportunity for both river safaris and game drives

-– Family suites (suitable for children aged 6 and above) featuring a private pool
+– Family suites (for children aged 6 and above) featuring a private pool

-– An all-female team of professionally trained guides
+– A professionally trained all-female team of guides

 Chobe Princess

-A lavish safari lodge that floats on water.
-Welcome to the Chobe Princess.
-Two of the Chobe Princess vessels accommodate four suites each (complete with private bathrooms and air conditioning), while a third vessel features five suites.
+A high-end safari lodge, this time on the water.
+Welcome to Chobe Princess.
+Two of the Chobe Princess vessels feature four suites (each equipped with private bathrooms and air conditioning), while the third boasts five suites.
 All Princesses can be reserved exclusively, providing you with your own private water villa.
-Drift along the Chobe River while watching elephants bathe, crocodiles swim past, and the sun dip below the horizon.
+Drift along the Chobe River as elephants bathe, crocodiles glide by, and witness the sunset on the horizon.

-A highlight of the experience is the chance to visit the ‘Tree of Life’, one of Africa’s oldest baobab trees, estimated to be over 2,000 years old.
-The trek to this tree spans about four miles, so don’t forget to wear comfy safari shoes.
+A standout feature includes the chance to see the ‘Tree of Life,’ one of Africa’s oldest baobab trees, over 2,000 years old.
+The walk to this tree spans roughly 4 miles, so be sure to wear comfortable safari shoes.

-Tip: Reserve the superior cabin for access to a private deck.
+Tip: Opt for the superior cabin for a private deck

 Activities at Chobe Princess: